ljocha/ASMSA/README.md

 # ASMSA
+Analysis and Sampling of Molecular Simulations by adversarial Autoencoders

 ## Description
-Analysis and Sampling of Molecular Simulations by adversarial Autoencoders
+TODO

 ## Badges
 TODO